MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/handle-events.md

 ```

 > [!IMPORTANT]
-> When registered the delegate, the code example above passes a raw *this* pointer (pointing to the current object).
+> When registering the delegate, the code example above passes a raw *this* pointer (pointing to the current object).
 To learn how to establish a strong or a weak reference to the current object, see the **If you use a member function as a delegate** sub-section in the section [Safely accessing the *this* pointer with an event-handling delegate](weak-references.md#safely-accessing-the-this-pointer-with-an-event-handling-delegate).

 There are other ways to construct a **RoutedEventHandler**.
-Below is the syntax block taken from the documentation topic for [**RoutedEventHandler**](/uwp/api/windows.ui.xaml.routedeventhandler) (choose *C++/WinRT* from the **Language** drop-down on the page).
+Below is the syntax block taken from the documentation topic for [**RoutedEventHandler**](/uwp/api/windows.ui.xaml.routedeventhandler) (choose *C++/WinRT* from the **Language** drop-down in the upper-right corner of the webpage).
 Notice the various constructors: one takes a lambda; another a free function; and another (the one we used above) takes an object and a pointer-to-member-function.

 ```cppwinrt
 struct RoutedEventHandler : winrt::Windows::Foundation::IUnknown